Greensboro Workplace Injury Lawyers Help Employees Seek Relief

 - Industrial accidents — No worksite is ever 100 percent safe, and the likelihood of serious injury increases with use of power tools and heavy machinery.

 Any type of injury can occur in the workplace.
 Jobs that require the use of heavy equipment can lead to broken bones and crushed limbs if something goes wrong.
 Work-related vehicle accidents might cause a head or spinal injury.
 Someone who lifts heavy loads could suffer damage to their shoulder, back or knee.
-If you’ve experienced one of these conditions, have been burned, forced to undergo an amputation or have developed carpal tunnel syndrome, our attorneys can help.
+If you’ve experienced one of these conditions, have been burned, forced to undergo an amputation or have developed carpal tunnel syndrome, our workers compensation attorneys can help.

 As soon as you have suffered an on-the-job injury, you should immediately notify your supervisor regarding your accident and obtain medical attention promptly.
 If you didn’t file a written report at the time of the incident, it must be submitted within 30 days.
 Should your employer request that you make an appointment with a specific doctor, it’s important to attend and follow any medical advice.